 There are various reasons why you may want to change your name.
 This may be done informally or formally.

 If you wish, you may simply start using another name.
-But if this is not satisfactory for you, you may formally change your name by a statutory declaration (this used to be done by deed poll).
+But if this is not satisfactory for you, you may formally change your name by a statutory declaration.

 Changes of name are governed by the BIRTHS, DEATHS, AND MARRIAGES REGISTRATION ACT 1995.

 Changing your name formally by statutory declaration